randa-mu/dcipher-ceremonies/runbooks/run-ceremony-leader.md

 adkg-cli run \
-  --scheme ./scheme.toml \                   # replace with the path to the scheme.toml file the leader gave you --group ./group.toml \              # replace with the path to the nodes.toml the leader gave you --priv adkg.priv \                         # replace with the path to your private key file --id $ID \                                   # replace with your assigned ID --listen-address "/ip4/0.0.0.0/tcp/7777" \ # replace with your chosen multiaddr --timeout "48h" \
+  --scheme ./scheme.toml \                   # replace with the path to the scheme.toml file the leader gave you --group ./group.toml \              # replace with the path to the nodes.toml the leader gave you --priv operator.priv \                         # replace with the path to your private key file --id $ID \                                   # replace with your assigned ID --listen-address "/ip4/0.0.0.0/tcp/7777" \ # replace with your chosen multiaddr --timeout "48h" \